Christmas is a magical time, so why wouldn’t you want to get in the festive spirit? Here are the best places to visit in December.

 Copenhagen is an incredibly romantic experience so is the perfect choice for couples wanting a getaway.

-Plus, you can visit the Arktikum science centre to learn more abut the northern lights or visit Ranua Wildlife Park to meet baby polar bears, moose and wolverines.
+Plus, you can visit the Arktikum science center to learn more about the northern lights or visit Ranua Wildlife Park to meet baby polar bears, moose, and wolverines.

-Visit one of the cities and enjoy the decorations, ice rinks and markets or head to the pictuersque villages for a quieter Christmas.
+Visit one of the cities and enjoy the decorations, ice rinks, and markets, or head to the picturesque villages for a quieter Christmas.
 Head to Vatican city to see a huge Christmas tree stand alongside a large nativity scene.

-Head to Milan for spectuacular lights or visit Naples for local festive markets.
-Alternatively, head to Piazza Navona in Rome for a massive Christmas fair of head to Castel Sant’Angelo for some ice skating.
+Head to Milan for spectacular lights or visit Naples for local festive markets.
+Alternatively, head to Piazza Navona in Rome for a massive Christmas fair or head to Castel Sant’Angelo for some ice skating.

 Dublin is always a great place to go for getting merry and having some fun so imagine the city in December.
 With festive lights across the city, ice rinks, and carols at St Patrick’s Cathedral along with decorations adorning every tree, Dublin is a great place to visit at Christmas.

 Whilst in the city, head to Trinity College, which will be fairly quiet during the holiday month, or get merry at the Guinness Storehouse.

 Of course, a trip to Ireland in the Winter wouldn’t be complete without a visit to Trinity Street; head here on the weekends for drinks, singing, and dancing.
 Make sure to enjoy the different temple bars in Dublin too, this is a must-do!

 This lesser-known destination has a lot to offer Christmas lovers.
 The midwestern town celebrates Christmas in full force; the Christmas market feels European but the chill adds extra magic.